Bank Australia: Impact fund

+Reconciliation and Indigenous partnerships

+In 2010, Bank Australia became the first customer-owned bank to launch a Reconciliation Action Plan.
+In 2023, as part of its commitment to reconciliation in Australia, it launched its First Nations Recognition and Respect Strategy 2023-2030.

+As of 2024 Bank Australia has partnerships with First Nations organisations such as Seed Mob, Barengi Gadjin Land Council, Supply Nation, and the First Peoples' Assembly of Victoria.
+It also aims to grow lending for enterprises such as Caring for Country, and is establishing a First Nations Leadership Group.

 Domain name dispute

 Bank Australia launched a domain name dispute on 21 January 2016 for the domain names bankaus.com.au and bankaustralia.com.au.
 In a single-member judgement on behalf of the WIPO Arbitration and Mediation Center, the claim was denied.
 Since the domain names in question were registered in 2011 and 2008 respectively, and the name "Bank Australia" was registered only in 2014, there was no evidence that the owner of the domain names had registered them to "prevent the owner of a name, trademark or service mark from reflecting the mark in a corresponding domain name" (cybersquatting) or "primarily for the purpose of disrupting the business or activities of another person".